 Living in Philadelphia

-Philadelphia is an exciting place to live for its residents, and it could be for you too!
+Living in Philadelphia is exciting for its residents, and it could be for you too!
 Aside from the cost of living, greenery, education, and food, there are endless other reasons to live in Philadelphia.
 The City of Brotherly Love has no shortage of culture, entertainment, and fun to be had.